 Mr. Audet has been Chair of Cogeco Communications Inc. and Cogeco Inc. since September 1, 2021, after holding the position of Executive Chair from September 1, 2018 up to August 31, 2021.

-Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco Inc. and Cogeco Communications Inc. starting in 1993.
-Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally and generating revenues of over $2.3 billion annually.
-As Executive Chair, Louis Audet plays an active executive role focusing on major business issues and strategies while working closely with and supporting recently appointed President and Chief Executive Officer, Philippe Jetté.
+Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco Communications Inc. from 1993 to August 31, 2018.
+Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally and generating revenues of over $2.4 billion annually.

-He was named Member of the Order of Canada in 2013.
-He has been inducted into the Club des entrepreneurs du Conseil du patronat du Québec, and was awarded the Order of Merit of the Université de Montréal Alumni Association, as well as the Merit Award of the École Polytechnique Alumni Association.
-In 2018, he received two Honorary Doctorates from Université de Montréal and Université du Québec à Trois-Rivières.
+Mr. Audet was named Member of the Order of Canada in 2013.
+In 2018, he was chosen by the United Nations Association in Canada as its annual Global Citizens Laureate.
+That same year, he received two Honorary Doctorates from Université de Montréal and Université du Québec in Trois-Rivières.
+He has also been inducted into the Club des entrepreneurs du Conseil du patronat du Québec, and was awarded the Order of Merit from the Université de Montréal Alumni Association, as well as the Merit Award from École Polytechnique Alumni Association.